14 Genome Mapping

 Do you observe certain patterns in these genomic regions?

 Please find here a few examples for exploration.
-To get a better visualization we only loaded sample2_lenient (top track) and sample2_strict (bottom track):
+To get a better visualisation we only loaded sample2_lenient (top track) and sample2_strict (bottom track):

 You can see all aligned reads in the current genomic region as stacks of grey arrows.
 In the middle of the image you see brown dashes in all of the reads.
 This is a SNP.
 You also see sporadically green or red dashes in some reads but not all of them at a given position.
 These sporadic differences are DNA damage such as we typically find it for ancient DNA.